AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 * 2b.
 Selected contact is already pinned

     * 2b1.
-Devbooks shows a message indicating that the contact is already pinned Use case ends.
+DevBooks shows a message indicating that the contact is already pinned Use case ends.